 Skip to main content

 173+ teas from every major category with brew temperature, steep time, leaf-to-water ratio, gongfu parameters, and tasting notes.
 Browse by type below.
-Full-text search is in the app.
+Full-text search lives in the app.

-173+ teas organized by processing method.
-Each category requires different brew parameters — temperature, steep time, and leaf ratio all shift between types.
+Each category requires different brew parameters.
+Temperature, steep time, and leaf ratio all shift between types.

 Green Tea